SternRowboat/storytime/README.md

 # Storytime
-A web app where you can create a multi path story.
+A web app where you can create an infinitely branching story tree.
-From each sentence you can create 4 other possible sentences.
+Once you have submited a sentence, you may click on that sentence to continue that branch of the story and write up to 4 new sentences.
-Click on any sentence to use that as the next one, then create up to 4 more!
+There are no limits to the depth of the stories.
-You can go back to the start of the story at any time, to read through existing sentences or create new ones.
+You can go back to the start of the story at any time, to read through existing storylines or create new ones.

 # Install